katzenpost/katzenpost/drafts/client.rst

   ciphertexts.
 To construct this channel the two clients must exchange receiving usernames/Providers and public X25519 keys.
-This channel type supports mutual location hiding when clients exchange Providers which they do not directly connect to as specified in [DEADDROP]_.
+This channel type supports mutual location hiding when clients exchange Providers which they do not directly connect to as specified in [KATZDEADDROP]_.

 This ARQ scheme should work for both of these channel types.
 Each message will have the following metadata: